influxdata/docs-v2/content/v2.0/security/enable-https.md

     curl -v https://influxdb:9999/api/v2/ping
     ```

-That's it!
-You've successfully set up HTTPS with InfluxDB.
+    With this command, you should see output confirming a succussful TLS handshake.

-## Set up HTTPS with a self-signed certificate
+## Enable HTTPS with a self-signed certificate

 1. **Generate a self-signed certificate**